 STEP # 11: RECALCULATE RISK PRIORITY NUMBER

-Once we know that the changes address all the risks and have identified those risks that aren’t serious, then it’s time to agree with the team and wrap things up.
+Once we know that the changes address all the risks and have identified those risks that aren’t serious, it’s time to agree with the team and wrap things up.

-We take another look at our previous example, but this time from a process and not a design point of view.
+We look at our previous example, but this time from a process and not a design point of view.
 We consider the processes involved in 1, 2, and 3 to keep our example short and easy to understand.
 We won’t consider recalculating the RPN.

 We look at all the activities involved and also interfaces.
 Different questions are asked during the different steps to guide where RPN requires attention.
-From step 1 to 7, we define the failure modes and associated effects if the correct process is not adopted to erect the Lightning Protection System.
-In the column “requirements”, these are mostly design-related factors that must be optimal to avoid high failure occurrences.
+From steps 1 to 7, we define the failure modes and associated effects if the correct process is not adopted to erect the Lightning Protection System.
+In the column “requirements,” these are mostly design-related factors that must be optimal to avoid high failure occurrences.